Refugee-Learning-Accelerator/rla-course-central/challenge3/gettingstartedAR.md

 AR can be intimidating at first, but you’ll find that once you install Unity it’s much easier than you think!
 And it’ll be super cool.

 Unity is a game development engine, and is widely used for VR and AR development.
 It makes a lot of tasks really simple, and can output apps to your computer, phone, web, and hololens.
-We’re going to provide a project on gitlab that you can use to do basic AR and image recognition.
+We’re going to provide a project on GitLab that you can use to do basic AR and image recognition.
 If you have any questions, feel free to reach out to: hisham.bedri@gmail.com or gabef@mit.edu.

-_Before the seminar on Wednesday_, we need you to install Unity, as well as download the [Basr project folder](https://gitlab.refugeelearning.site/rla/course-central/tree/master/challenge3/basr) from gitlab and put it somewhere on your computer.
+_Before the seminar on Wednesday_, we need you to install Unity, as well as download the Basr project folder (go [here](https://gitlab.refugeelearning.site/rla/course-central/tree/master/challenge3/basr) and click the download icon in the top right) from GitLab and put it somewhere on your computer.
 Also, we need you to [print out this target image](https://gitlab.refugeelearning.site/rla/course-central/blob/master/challenge3/Print%20this%20image%20for%20Wednesday.jpg) to use for AR.

 ![](images/Print%20this%20image%20for%20Wednesday.jpg)